 Connection is established by new Java wrappers Mongo3Interface and Mongo2Interface.
-They are available in a JDBC distribution in the JavaWrappers.jar file.
+They are available in a JDBC distribution in the Mongo2.jar and Mongo3.jar files.
 If version 2 of the Java Driver is used, specify "Version=2" in the option list when creating tables.